DivergentClouds/expanse/spec.md

   - Must not be greater than the largest unsigned value that can fit in a word
   - Must be greater than 0
   - When in raw mode, if any location in the file is larger than this, an error will occur
-  - When in relocatable mode, if the file size in bytes is larger than this, an error will occur
+  - When in relocation mode, if the file size in bytes is larger than this, an error will occur
 - `MAX_DEPTH`
   - Maximum depth of macro calls, defaults to 1000
   - If this depth is exceeded an error will occur